Monday, December 19, 2016

 The replacement channel (C8-2.37" x 40') will each cost $350 for a total of $700.

 The removal of the channel from the side sills will be a very complicated maneuver.
 In preparation for developing the steps needed to remove the channel and bolster, Ernie Eaton has done a thorough analysis of the relationship between the bolster, the side sills, and the floor of the body.
-In order to do this work safely, the body of #14 will need to raise a few inches to clear the way for the Baldwin trucks and the air compressor to be moved.
+To do this work safely, the body of #14 will need to raise a few inches to clear the way for the Baldwin trucks and the air compressor to be moved.
 Once the truck assemblies and the compressor are cleared from under the body, the body will be lowered to rest on supports that will leave about 3.5' of clearance to work under the body of #14.

 Volunteer Ernie Eaton working on removing materials